min2ha/ukwa-site/content/target/41880/index.en.md

   "subject": "EU Referendum"
 }

-# Department of Energy and Climate Change:  Amber Rudd’s speech on the energy benefits of staying in the EU

 Secretary of State for Energy & Climate Change, Amber Rudd delivers a speech on the energy benefits of staying in the EU